 Final thought

-Following the simple process mentioned above, organizations can easily block specific websites via the ProSurf Kiosk browser on iPhones & iPads.
-If you have many devices managed over the air from a single laptop or PC, follow this link.
+By following the methods outlined above, organizations can easily block specific websites on iPhones and iPads via the ProSurf Kiosk Browser, whether managing a handful of devices or hundreds over the air from a single laptop or PC.

 Easily restrict website access on iPhones and iPads